danielljeon/docs/notes/machine_learning.md

 ### 2.2 Gradient Descent

-Gradient descent is an iterative optimization algorithm that minimizes an objective function by moving the current guess down the slope (opposite to the gradient), taking small incremental steps.
+Gradient descent is an iterative optimization algorithm that minimizes an cost function by moving the current guess down the slope (opposite to the gradient), taking small incremental steps.

 $$a_{n+1} = a_n - \eta_n \nabla f(a_n)$$

 where:

+- $a_{n}$: The current iterate at iteration n.
 - $a_{n+1}$: The next iterate after applying the gradient descent step.
-- $a_{n}$: The current iterate at iteration n.
 - $\eta_n$: The learning rate or step size at iteration n.
-- $p_{n}$: The gradient of the cost function at the iteration n.
+- $\nabla f(a_n)$: The **gradient** or derivative of the cost function $f$ at $a_n$.

+Gradient descent can stop at the following general conditions:

+1. The change in the cost function is smaller than a chosen threshold.
+2. The magnitude of the gradient becomes very small (derivative/slope is near zero).
+3. The maximum number of iterations is reached.

 Heuristic optimization methods often incorporate randomization or other exploratory strategies to reduce the chance of getting trapped in local minima and to improve the likelihood of finding a